alicht/GAsamplelesson/README.md

 console.log(magicShirt); // Object{size: 6, color: "red", gender: "mens", construction: "slipper", brand: "Gap", material: "cotton", usage: "daily"}
 ```

-### But... this is VERY time consuming.
-A more efficient way to create new objects via use of its prototypes is by using Constructor functions.
+## But... this is VERY time consuming.

+### A more efficient way to create new objects (via use of its prototype) is by using Constructor functions.
 Constructor function- a way to create an object "type" that can be used multiple times without having to redefine the object every time to meet each particular instance's needs.

 Let's build a Constructor function- ie a function that will allow us to set up inheritance while also assigning specific property values.

-we'll start by creating a shirt Object again:
+We'll start by creating a shirt Object again:

 ```
 function Shirt(shirtSize, shirtColor, shirtGender, constructionStyle){